Shreyas-Ravath/AER-Kubernetes/README.md

 kubectl version --client
 eksctl version
 ```
-# Everything is already installed.

-### Step 2: Containerize the Application and Push to ECR
+## Step 2: Containerize the Application and Push to ECR

 ### Before starting download all project files from github, execute following on cloudshell
 ```bash